By David Tomas, on 23 April 2021

-- After arriving on the website, users showed high reactivity rates, with almost 27.000 availability requests using the forms (38.5% conversion rate, in terms of visitors).
+- After entering the website, users showed high reactivity rates, with almost 27.000 availability requests using the forms (38.5% conversion rate, in terms of visitors).

-- The cost per search came down to under 1€, which is 10 times less than those obtained through previous campaigns and efforts.
+- The cost per search came down to under 1€, which is 10 times lower than those obtained through previous campaigns.

 In this case, we decided to let our more adventurous and curious side out to play by trying out Twitter Audience Platform, a tool that allows advertisers to significantly increase their Twitter Ads campaigns’ outreach with help of an external mobile app network.

 To try out this tool, we did a 60 day test with Groupalia, launching a campaign designed to boost app installs.
-These were the main results:
+The main results were:

-- Significant amount of generated impressions (and, hence, outreach), with significant presence and distribution in the mobile environment.
+- Significant amount of generated impressions (and therefore outreach), with significant presence and distribution in the mobile environment.

-- The engagement rates related to banner and interstitial formats were very noteworthy and constant over time: between 0.35% and 0.45% with banners, and up to 4.20% in static interstitials.
+- The engagement rates related to banner and interstitial formats were noteworthy and constant over time.
+They were between 0.35% and 0.45% with banners and up to 4.20% in static interstitials.
 There was a less frequent need to update creative elements in the Twitter-only campaigns.

-- Costs per engagement between 0.02 and 0.03€.
-By obtaining very inexpensive traffic, it is possible to attract high volumes of visitors with very small investments.
+- Cost per engagement was between 0.02 and 0.03€.
+By obtaining very inexpensive traffic, it is possible to attract high volumes of visitors with very low investment.

 - Very competitive CPIs were obtained, between 1€ and 1.15€, much like the app’s own campaigns within Twitter itself.